The day starts at 3 a.m., so early you begin to wonder if you’re really on vacation.

 We could see the oasis from the end of the road, where another dirt path down into Colca Canyon began.

-I realized, as I was watching my footing, that we had hiked all the down into the canyon, then halfway up, and we were about to hike back down, a day of endurance that I would always remember.
+As I was watching my footing, I realized that we had hiked all the down into the canyon, then halfway up, and we were about to hike back down, a day of endurance that I would always remember.

 Getting there wasn’t the same as getting to Ahm Shere, the fictional oasis in “The Mummy Returns,” but we felt like we had accomplished something pretty special.